Summary

 - Business Certified Appraiser (BCA) accredited through the International Society of Business Appraisers.

-It is important to keep in mind, however, that predatory lenders do exist.
-Sometimes, these lenders impose unfair tactics on borrowers that carry terms that ultimately benefit the lending partner at the borrowers’ expense.
+However, it is important to remember that predatory lenders do exist.
+Sometimes, these lenders impose unfair tactics on borrowers that carry terms that benefit the lending partner at the borrowers’ expense.
 If you are interested in obtaining a loan through the SBA, it is important for you to keep the signs of predatory lending practices in mind.
 Some of those signs may include that:

 - The lender has a history of consumer complaints.